 “What is your name, Wizard?”

 “Chongha Peter Lee.
-Just to be clear: I’m not a wizard—I just know my way around uh…around ‘scrying machines.’
+Just to be clear, though: I’m not a wizard—I just know my way around uh…around ‘scrying machines.’
 We call them computers.
 My friends call me Peter, by the way.”

 “I see.”
 She examined the tomahawk’s black-steel head.

-Peter rubbed the back of his head.
+Peter rubbed the back of his neck.
 “We can’t call you Kor’Thank, okay?
 Make sure you answer to Holl—”

 “Why not?” she asked irritably.